 - Retesting has to be carried out prior to regression testing.

-- The tester only performs retesting when the defects raised by them changes its status from ‘new’ to ‘awaiting retest’.
+- The tester only performs retesting when a defect raised by them changes its status’ to ‘awaiting retest’.

 Example of RetestingBelow given diagram presents the process of retesting :

 Step 1: Module 1 has been developed to produce output as A+B+2.

 Step 2: The module is tested to check if the functionality works as expected.
 The output produced is A+B instead of A+B+2.
 The associated test case failed and a defect is raised.

 Step 3: The developer fixes the defect by making necessary changes in code.
 Then defect is reassigned to the tester to retest and verify.